 - Fry from both sides, gently flipping them once or twice until golden brown.

 - Transfer the fried vadas onto a plate lined with paper towels to drain excessive oil.

-- Serve hot and crispy vadas with Sambhar and coconut or green chutney.
+- Serve hot and crispy vadas with Sambar and Coconut Chutney.